In Ukraine, a proxy war on the planet

-"In the nearly five months since Russia invaded Ukraine," the Washington Post reported from the recent G20 summit in Thailand, "[Secretary of State Antony] Blinken has maintained the same posture toward Moscow: Do not engage.
+"In the nearly five months since Russia invaded Ukraine," the Washington Post reported from the recent G20 summit in Indonesia, "[Secretary of State Antony] Blinken has maintained the same posture toward Moscow: Do not engage.
 The top U.S. diplomat has not held a single meeting or phone call with a senior Russian official throughout the conflict."

 The guiding policy of non-engagement must be maintained so that the US can achieve its ultimate goal "to see Russia weakened," as Lloyd Austin famously put it in April, and which Biden officials now quietly acknowledge is "indeed the long-term strategy."